-Brett drehen

-Invert board
+Brett drehen X Invert board X

-If instead you want Black to play 'up', change the 'X' to ' \checkmark ' and rearrange the pieces accordingly.
+If instead you want Black to play 'up', change the 'X' to ' ' (see Section 5.11.2) and rearrange the pieces accordingly.
 The 'Verfy' function (see 5.13) can help you with this.

 However, this operation is unnecessary at the start of a game.
 The computer automatically detects whether the black or white pieces have been arranged at your end, i.e. whether the board is 'inverted' or not.
+The 'option' to rotate the board is available in case you wish to change colours during a game.